thomax/DDD/README.md

 * relative to body size

 ## Movement
 A character can move 5.
 Five what?
 Exactly.
 If you want to use a battlemap for tactical combat, `move` represents the number of squares a PC can move per round.
-If you really need to translate that number to meters, a move of 5 equals 15 meters of movement.
+If you really need to translate that number to meters, multiply `move` value by 3 to get meters.

 ## Doing stuff
 When it's your turn you can do one thing, e.g. move, attack, cast a spell, hide behind a bush, etc. Declare what the PC wants to do.
 The GM decalares what the `Difficulty` is (see table below for guidance).
 You roll a d20 and add the appropriate stat value (`Magic`, `Slic` or `Combic`).
-If the total is equal or higher to the `difficulty`, it was a success.
-If you roll 20, it was an extraordinary success.
+If the total is equal or higher to the `difficulty`, it's a success.
+If you roll 20, it's an extraordinary success.

 | Description       | Difficulty |
 |-------------------|:----------:|